NikuDubenco/nikudubenco.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Data is knowledge and knowledge is power.
-Between data and power is the science, Data Science.
+subtitle: Learn tools to juggle with data and to create knowledge
 ---

 ## What I do